Anand rang the bell, I stood there looking stupid: Carlsen

 “What happened is, Anand rang the bell and I stood there, and looked stupid.
 That would be my summary of the match.
 I have a lot to learn when it comes to cricket.”

-That was Magnus Carlsen sharing his experience of joining Anand at the Eden Gardens on the Saturday afternoon when the duo rang the ceremonial bell and signalled the start of play on the second day of the first-ever India-Bangladesh pink-ball, day-night Test.
+That was Magnus Carlsen sharing his experience of joining Anand at the Eden Gardens on the Saturday afternoon when the duo rang the ceremonial bell and signalled the start of play on the second day of the first-ever India-Bangladesh pink ball Test.

-Carlsen was quick to enquire, “Is the match still on or is it over?”
-When told India won, the World champion did some loud thinking…“So… no more chances of going there!”
+Carlsen was quick to enquire, “Is the match still on or it’s over?”
+When told India won, the World champion did some loud thinking… “So… no more chances of going there!”

-These responses evoked repeated laughter from those listening to the World No. 1 following his irrepressible performance in the nine rapid games of the Tata Steel chess.
+These responses evoked repeated laughters from those listening to the World No 1 following his irrepressible performance in the nine-rapid games of the Tata Steel chess.

 Reflecting on his results, Carlsen said, “I am very, very happy with my score, with the quality of my play.
 If you look at the opponents, these are top, top players.
 For most part, I’ve been in control of most of my games.
 It’s something I am very, very happy with.
 In rapid chess, this is my best result ever.
 But unfortunately, it’s the combined score that matters.
 So I have to keep going.”